GemWallet/gemwallet-website/docs/api/reference.md

 export default App;
 ```

+## XRPL Protocol methods

 ### submitTransaction

-Submits a transaction request to the XRPL network via the extension.
+Submits a transaction payload request to the XRPL network via the extension.
+The transaction will be automatically autofilled, signed and submitted.

 #### Request